gitlabhq/gitlabhq/doc/topics/autodevops/index.md

 In GitLab Ultimate, any security warnings are also [shown in the merge request widget](https://docs.gitlab.com/ee//user/project/merge_requests/dast.html).

+*Auto DAST stage will be skipped on licenses other than Ultimate.*

 ### Auto Browser Performance Testing **[PREMIUM]**